briandrum/codes.forchagrin.com/_chapters/chapter-509-disorderly-conduct-and-peace-disturbance.md

-7. _(g)_ It is an affirmative defense to a violation of subsection (f) hereof that the person operating or in charge of the place of amusement, entertainment or refreshment, or any other place of business where the child was present, immediately reported to the police the child’s presence there.
+7. _(g)_ It is an affirmative defense to a violation of subsection (f) hereof that the person operating or in charge of the place of amusement, entertainment or refreshment, or any other place of business where the child was present, immediately reported to the police the child's presence there.

 8. _(h)_ Any person who violates subsection (d) or (f) hereof shall be guilty of a misdemeanor of the fourth degree upon conviction of a first offense, and shall